StoneMonkeyMark/Emby.Installation/README.md

 Installation
 ============

-Installation and update routines for all MB components
+Installation and update routines for all Emby components